jugend/swift-cheat-sheet/README.md

 ### Numeric Literals

-  * Integeral literals can be written as
-    * A decimal number with no prefix
-    * A binary number with a 0b prefix
-    * An octal number with a 0o prefix
-    * A hexadecimal number with a 0x prefix
   * All of these integer literals have a decimal value of 17:

     ```swift
     let decimalInteger = 17
     let binaryInteger = 0b10001   // 17 in binary notation
     let octalInteger = 0o21       // 17 in octal notation
     let hexadecimalInteger = 0x11 // 17 hexa decimal notation
     ```

   * Floating-point literals can be decimal or hexadecimal.They must have a number on both sides of the decimal point
     * Optional exponent, indicated by and uppercase/lowercase e for decimal floats or an p for hexadecimal floats